Sergeyt2000/RentalCar-App/README.md

 **Sergii Tkachenko**

-FullStack Web Developer with experience in React, Redux, Node.js and more.
-Specializes in creating modern, responsive web interfaces with excellent user experience.
+ Enthusiastic and motivated Junior Fullstack Developer with a solid foundation in HTML, CSS, and JavaScript, as well as familiarity with frameworks like React.

 **Contacts**